brimohacks28/brimohacks28/README.md

 - 🔭 Front end Web dev at Kiota

-- 🌱 I’m currently learning **Python, Tailwind CSS , Postman APIs , Software Engineering**
+- 🌱 Field of  **Python, Tailwind CSS , Postman APIs , Software Engineering **

 - 👨‍💻 All of my projects are available at [https://briankyaloportfolio.netlify.app/](https://briankyaloportfolio.netlify.app/)